mevanab/spotify-search/README.md

 Builds the app for production to the build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Important Notes
+Recompose v0.23.0 is required as higher versions for recompse are not compatible with Material UI yet.

 ## Folder & File Structure

 ├── build